 The Next Wave

 Of course, Brooklyn is not only about the old standbys.
 A crop of newer restaurants have contributed to the borough's ever-hipper image and established themselves as destinations.
 Among them: Pok Pok Ny near Red Hook, where chef-owner Andy Ricker channels Southeast Asian street food in a casual setting.
 The must-have dish: Ike's Vietnamese fish sauce wings.
-In Downtown Brooklyn, Chef's Table at Brooklyn Fare boasts three Michelin stars thanks to chef Cesar Ramirez's thrilling parade of small plates.
-Since it only has 18 seats, reservations are booked six weeks out.
 The tiny Iris Cafe, in Brooklyn Heights, is cute enough to be in a fairytale—and the New American fare (and coffee) is satisfying.
 Vinegar Hill House is also enchanting in design—it resembles a Victorian saloon and has a lovely back garden—and its menu includes a memorable chicken liver mousse and cavatelli with wild mushroom bolognese.
 Another old-timey saloon, Butter & Scotch, has brightened up the Crown Heights scene by pairing luscious desserts with potent cocktails.
 Mention Bay Ridge, and culinary insiders will extol the fabulous Middle Eastern home cooking found at Tanoreen via chef-owner Rawia Bishara.
 And everybody is sweet on Emily in Clinton Hill, furnishing thin-crust, wood-oven pizzas and a dreamy, dry-aged burger.
-Keep tabs on when skilled pizzaiolo, Slice founder and, full disclosure, nycgo.com social media manager Adam Kuban temporarily takes over the space for his ticketed pop-up, Margot's Pizza, which sells out fast.

 Eating by Neighborhood

 BoCoCa, short for Boerum Hill, Cobble Hill and Carroll Gardens, is lined with beautiful brownstones and good restaurants—so we'll zero in on the highlights.
 The Franks—Frank Falcinelli and Frank Castronovo—are local heroes for Prime Meats, a rustic watering hole featuring pre-Prohibition-era cocktails and eastern-seaboard-sourced oysters and meats.
 The team's Frankies Spuntino is another neighborhood gem, whose informal atmosphere belies its masterful house-made pasta and inventive salads.
-The duo of Walker Stern and Joe Ogrodnek are behind two other world-class restaurants, Battersby and Dover, whose menus change with the seasons.
+The duo of Walker Stern and Joe Ogrodnek are behind the world-class Battersby, whose menus change with the seasons.
 For tastes of southern Spain, head to La Vara; if you're in the mood for a Parisian bistro, go with French Louie.
 The best fried chicken with cheddar waffles?
 Buttermilk Channel.
 The most amazing smoked meat sandwich?
 Mile End Deli.
-Great barbecue and bourbon?
-Char No. 4.
 And for an old-fashioned egg cream or ice cream sundae, there's no more endearing soda fountain than Brooklyn Farmacy.

-Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and Lomzynianka and new wave restaurants like Five Leaves and River Styx.
+Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and new wave restaurants like Five Leaves.
 Paulie Gee's is among the best of Brooklyn's current generation of pizzerias.
 For seafood, it's hard to find anything fresher than the specimens at Greenpoint Fish & Lobster.
 And no visit to the neighborhood would be complete without stopping for sweets at local standby Peter Pan Donut & Pastry Shop, which has been in the neighborhood since the 1950s (the red velvet doughnuts get most of the buzz, but you can't go wrong with the plain variety).

 Bushwick has developed into an artists' enclave, but you'll see more than just the creative crowd at offbeat hangouts like Roberta's.
 So celebrated for its pizza and garden-fresh vegetables, the restaurant has lured the likes of Bill, Hillary and Chelsea Clinton to the neighborhood.
-When the wait for a table is long, keep the nearby Dear Bushwick and Northeast Kingdom in mind, both of which sport their own quirky charms and farm-to-table philosophies.
+When the wait for a table is long, keep the nearby Sincerely Burger in mind, which sports its own quirky charms to go with its customizable patties, fries and cocktails.

 Bedford-Stuyvesant has a well-preserved historic district of beautiful Victorian buildings and has seen a crop of new restaurants emerge in recent years.
-Do or Dine (foie gras doughnuts, spicy jellyfish salad) represents the avant-garde, while sister restaurants Peaches and Peaches Hothouse produce urban takes on Southern comfort food—for example, black-skillet chicken with hoppin' John and shrimp and grits.
+Sister restaurants Peaches and Peaches Hothouse produce urban takes on Southern comfort food—for example, black-skillet chicken with hoppin' John and shrimp and grits.
 Saraghina serves homey Italian fare like brick-oven pizzas, seasonal salads and fresh pastas.
 And you can't leave Bed-Stuy without dropping into Dough for fat, fluffy doughnuts with au courant glazes like hibiscus and chocolate salted caramel.

 Park Slope is more of a bucolic, baby-stroller community where every breakfast should begin with dense, slightly sweet bagels from Bagel Hole, said to be Mayor de Blasio's favorite.
-Franny's is where sophisticated families dine on salumi, pizza and wine.
 Intimate Italian trattoria Al di Là is a go-to for date nights.
 For creative Asian fusion, hit Talde and immediately order pretzel pork-and-chive dumplings.
 If it's sushi you want, know that Sushi Katsuei offers outstanding omakase for roughly half what you'd pay in Manhattan.